 - Impaired Waters (e303d):

 - This web-GIS application provides a display of the impaired waters along with additional information associated with the listings, such as the development status of TMDLs and the establishment of watershed management plans (WMPs).
 This application offers users the ability to zoom to their address, water body, county, or watershed, identify waterbodies and all associated listing category data, TMDLs and WMPs where these activities are or have been occurring in the selected area, and provides the assessments reported in the Integrated Report.
-You may also skip the tutorial.
+You may also read the tutorial first.

 - Indiana Water Quality Atlas:

 - This is an interactive mapping application to facilitate access to a wide variety of geographically-referenced data through a common interface for watershed management, land use planning, and water quality analysis purposes.
 This interface uses geographic information systems (GIS) and data modeling tools to focus specifically on Indiana’s water quality and how it is affected by land use change.
+Additional guidance on the use of IWQA is available.

 - IDEM e-Services Portal: